atmina/urql-custom-scalars-exchange/README.md

 ## Local Development

+This project uses [Corepack](https://nodejs.org/api/corepack.html).
+Run `corepack enable` to enable it if you haven't already.

 Below is a list of commands you will probably find useful.

 ### `npm start` or `yarn start`